-State law affords certain rights and privileges to residents of nursing homes, including the benefit to live in a safe environment and receive sufficient care.
-If nursing home staff members have abused you or a loved one, a Defiance nursing home abuse lawyer could provide you with the assistance and guidance that you need.
+State law affords certain rights and privileges to nursing home residents, including the benefit to live in a safe environment and receive sufficient care.
+If staff members have harmed you or a loved one, a Defiance nursing home abuse lawyer can provide you with the assistance and guidance that you need.
 Reach out to a compassionate personal injury attorney to determine the best course of legal action.

-Under Ohio Revised Code § 2305.10, individuals who wish to file a nursing home abuse claim are subject to a two-year statute of limitations deadline.
-However, if a plaintiff wishes to file a nursing home abuse claim for medical malpractice, this statutory deadline decreases to a year.
-For these types of claims, the statute of limitations does not begin to expire until the malpractice date or the date on which the plaintiff discovers their injury.
+Under Ohio Revised Code § 2305.10, individuals who wish to file a nursing home abuse or neglect claim most do with within two years.
+However, if you wish to file a claim for medical malpractice, the statutory deadline decreases to a year.
+For these types of claims, the statute of limitations begins on the date you discover the injury or the date of the malpractice incident.

 Eligible parties may also file a wrongful death lawsuit for damages against a nursing home.
-Potential damages an attorney could help a claimant recover in a wrongful death lawsuit may include:
+Potential damages an attorney can help you recover in a wrongful death lawsuit may include:

-A nursing home neglect lawyer in Defiance could review a complainant’s case to identify which types of compensation they may be able to pursue based on the circumstances surrounding their loved one’s death.
+A skilled lawyer can review your nursing home abuse case to identify which types of compensation you may be able to pursue based on the circumstances surrounding you loved one’s death.